Last Updated on

 Every water contains different chemical components which affect the human organism.

 During the cleaning of tap water the amount of most minerals are not eliminated from the water, but certain minerals are reduced in order to be in accordance with the strict Hungarian rules and be suitable for everybody for everyday consumption.

-Tap water contains Sodium and Potassium, Calcium and Magnesium, Iron, Manganese, Fluorine, Chloride, Sulphate, Phosphates.
-It also contains a variety of micro elements such as Copper, Zinc, Chromium, Selenium, Cobalt, Molybdenum, Nickel.
+Tap water contains Sodium, Potassium, Calcium, Magnesium, Iron, Manganese, Fluorine, Chloride, Sulphate, and Phosphates.
+It also contains a variety of microelements such as Copper, Zinc, Chromium, Selenium, Cobalt, Molybdenum, and Nickel.